Did you know your clients can use their RMD to start a charitable fund?

 In addition to designated funds, the community foundation also offers scholarship, field-of-interest and board discretionary funds, all of which can be created with a QCD from your client's IRA.
 Funds can be named in honor of your client's family or business, or can even be named anonymously if your client wishes to protect their privacy.

-For clients who want to support targeted geographic regions or causes, Akron Community Foundation also has seven affiliate funds whose annual grants benefit programs serving women, children, LGBTQ+ individuals, racial minorities, Bath Township and Medina County.
+For clients who want to support targeted geographic regions or causes, Akron Community Foundation also has eight affiliate funds whose annual grants benefit programs serving women, children, LGBTQ+ individuals, racial minorities, Bath Township and Medina County.
 All of these funds can accept gifts of IRA assets, allowing your client to support a wide array of charities with a single transfer.

 "We are seeing at KeyBank that our charitably oriented clients over 70 ½ have found a significant benefit with a direct transfer from their IRA to the charity of their choice of up to $100,000*," said Diane Johns Gilger, senior vice president at Key Private Bank.
 "It benefits the charity by the donation not being reduced by taxes, and it benefits the individual by avoiding pushing them into a higher tax bracket, which can also help avoid Medicare surtax.
 Distributions to almost all fund types held by community foundations qualify.
 It's very easy – one phone call and it is put in motion!"